Cleantech & Food

 Table of contents

-In order to reconcile the growing need for goods and services with the limited availability of natural resources and the need for climate protection, environmental, economic -and often also social- aspects must be brought together to achieve a sustainable approach to economic activities.
-In so doing, the use of cleantech leads to sustainable, environmentally compatible growth.
+The potential for creativity in the Canton of Zurich and the general trend towards greater sustainability are driving forces for innovative ideas, projects and companies.
+In addition, there is a growing demand for goods, products and services that must be reconciled with the finite availability of natural resources and the need to protect the climate.
+To that end, environmental, economic and social aspects must be brought together to achieve a sustainable approach to economic activities.
+In so doing, the use of cleantech will lead to sustainable growth that is environmentally compatible.

-- Sustainable resource management (e. g. eco-design with the aim of reducing the environmental impact of energy-related products in consideration of the entire life cycle)
+- Sustainable resource management (e. g. eco-design with the aim of reducing the environmental impact of relevant energy consumption products, taking the entire life cycle into account)

-- Protection of resources and emissions reduction (e.g. drinking water / sewage treatment)
+- Resource protection and emissions reduction (e.g. treatment of drinking water / wastewater treatment)

 Well-known Cleantech Companies